 The microphone captures the natural sound surrounding the hearing aid user.
 Microphones can be either directional, picking up sound in front of the wearer, or omni directional, where sound is captured from every direction.
 When a microphone captures sound, it is converted to a digital message and sent to the processor.

 The receiver carries a soundwave from the processor to the earpiece where sounds are amplified.
-The hearing aid has altered sounds in the environment to be clearer and more recognizable by the user.
+The hearing aid alters sounds in the environment to be clearer and more recognizable by the user.
 Hearing healthcare professionals are able to fit earpieces comfortably in the user’s ear to further ensure the highest quality of sound.

 More information regarding styles of hearing aids can be found at “Types of Hearing Aids”